 Crowdestor Review Summary

 Crowdestor offers high-yield business loans with interest up to 30%.
 The popularity of Crowdestor is driven by investors who chase high interest rather than safe investments.
-Crowdestor, however, fails to resolve basic transparency concerns which make investing in Crowdestor very risky.
+Crowdestor, however, fails to resolve fundamental transparency concerns which make investing in Crowdestor very risky.

 Main takeaways from our Crowdestor review: